-If school administration is uncertain as to the interpretation of the Student Code of Conduct they should contact The Office of Student Discipline at 404-802-2239.
+If a student, parent, and/or guardian is uncertain as to the interpretation of the Student Code of Conduct they should contact The Office of Student Discipline at 404-802-2239.

 Any and all violations of the Code of Conduct will be part of a student's disciplinary record and may be used in a student disciplinary hearing pursuant to APS's progressive discipline process.